• OPEN AN ACCOUNT

 PT.
 TVS Motor Company Indonesia (PT TVS)

-The growth in sales numbers, coupled with effective management of fixed costs enabled company to achieve EBITDA of $ 38.53 Cr as against $ 20.08 Cr of last year.
+The growth in sales numbers, coupled with effective management of fixed costs enabled PT TVS to achieve 27

 Swiss E-Mobility Group (Holding) AG (SEMG)

-During the year, the Company acquired majority stake in Swiss E-Mobility Group and its subsidiaries viz., Swiss E-Mobility Group (Schweiz) and Colag E-Mobility GmbH Swiss E-mobility through TVS Motor (Singapore) Pte Ltd.
+During the previous year, the Company acquired majority stake in Swiss E-Mobility Group and its subsidiaries viz., Swiss E-Mobility Group (Schweiz) and Colag E-Mobility GmbH through TVS Motor (Singapore) Pte Ltd.

 The acquisition reaffirms the Company's commitment to expansion in Europe, largest eBike market outside of China, through a portfolio of premium and technology leading brands including EGO Movement.

-SEMG is a market-leading provider of e-mobility solutions within the DACH region, operating the largest pure-play e- bike retain chain M-way in Switzerland.
-By combining its extensive physical network and e-commerce platform with two online platforms and 31 physical stores strategically located across Switzerland.
+SEMG is a market-leading provider of e-mobility solutions within the DACH region, operating the largest pure-play ebike retail chain m-way in Switzerland.
+SEMG currently has a physical network of 33 stores at strategic locations across Switzerland and two online e-commerce platforms for distribution of its products.

-SEMG has strong omnichannel distribution and aspirational brands, including Cilo, Simpel, Allegro and Zenith-Bikes.
-The Company enhanced the product range further and scale the Company in the DACH region and beyond.
+SEMG has strong omni channel distribution and aspirational brands, including Cilo, Simpel, Allegro and Zenith-Bikes.
 SEMG is No. 1 in Switzerland with a market share of 20%.
-During last year SEMG reported revenue of $ 546.72 Cr and PAT of $ 43.39 Cr and expected revenue for the current financial year is around USD 100 Mn.
-SEMG is expanding further into DACH region.
+During last calendar year 2022, SEMG Group reported a revenue of USD 69.5 Mn and a loss of USD 11.2 Mn.
+With further growth planned on physical stores and expansion further into the DACH region, the expected revenue for the current calendar year 2023 is around USD 104 Mn.
 SEMG acquisition gives an opportunity to grow in personal mobility business including e-kick scooters and e-cargo bikes which are emerging trends.

-E-bikes merging as the leading personal mobility solution in Europe due to the increased ease of usage, regulatory support and overall perception as a sustainable form of transport.
+E-bikes are emerging as the leading personal mobility solution in Europe due to the increased ease of usage, regulatory support and overall perception as a sustainable form of transport.
 With a current penetration of approximately 15% of the total bicycle population in Europe and growing at a CAGR of ~18%, the market for the e-bicycle holds significant growth potential.
-The global Industry for E-bikes will touch 25 bn in 5 years.
+The global Industry for E-bikes is expected to touch USD 25 bn in 5 years.

-This acquisition of a profitable and growing platform with the opportunity to drive further value will augur well for the Company in the long run.
+This acquisition of eBike business having a good market share and opportunity to drive further value will augur well for the Company in the long run.

-During the year, the Company acquired majority stake in GO AG, Switzerland and its subsidiary EGO Movement through TVS Motor (Singapore) Pte Ltd.
+In September 2021, the Company acquired majority stake in the GO AG, Switzerland and its subsidiary EGO Movement through TVS Motor (Singapore) Pte Ltd.

 Over the past decade, the personal mobility landscape has evolved significantly with the global sustainability agenda, increasing urbanisation and advancement in battery technology.

 EGO Movement's product portfolio focuses on delivering sustainable products with the latest technology and stylish designs.
 A powerful battery is blended harmoniously into the frame, whose ergonomic design allows for a comfortable upright sitting position.
-In addition, with technical refinements such as a powerful mid-motor including a torque sensor, a USB port on the removable lithium-ion battery and an LED light that automatically switches on at dusk.
-The unique and innovative design philosophy has earned the company multiple awards, including the prestigious Red Dot Award.
+In addition, EGO Movement's connectivity platform is enhancing security and convenience for the vehicle's user with smart features such as keyless-go, GPS location with theft alarm and access-sharing.
+The unique and innovative design philosophy has earned the company multiple awards, including the prestigious Red Dot Award and in 2022 the German Brand Award.

 Associates: